uwsampa/sampa-public/_projects/biocomputing.md

 This project investigates the space of heterogeneous hardware and software solutions to accelerate entire genome-analysis algorithms including sequencing, alignment, and variant-calling.

-#Personalized whole genome sequencing is an emerging technology that has the potential
-#to have a profound impact on global health.
-Nevertheless, there are significant
-#challenges to deploying this technology at a global scale.
-The algorithms today including several
-#compute and memory-intensive steps that may disproportionally affect populations
-#with limited access to those resources.
-This would be exacerbated during a
-#pandemic or other health crisis, where a lack of resources could cost lives.

-#We are investigating hardware and software designs to accelerate the entire
-#genome-analysis pipeline, from sequencing through alignment and variant-calling.
-#Our hope is that this work will yield system designs which can be integrated in
-#data centers and embedded in field-ready devices, facilitating global access to
-#personal genomics as it becomes commonplace.